Vincent M. Brennan

 Vincent Morrison Brennan (April 22, 1890 – February 4, 1959) was a politician from the U.S. state of Michigan.
 He served one term in the United States House of Representatives from 1921 to 1923.

 Early life and education

 Brennan was born in Mount Clemens, Michigan and moved with his parents to Detroit in 1895.
 He graduated from SS.
 Peter and Paul's Parochial School, then from Detroit College in 1909, from the law department of Harvard University in 1912, and from the University of Detroit in 1914.
 He was admitted to the bar in 1912 and commenced practice in Detroit.

+Early career

+He was legal adviser to the Michigan State Labor Department in 1912 and 1913.
+He then served as assistant corporation counsel for the city of Detroit from 1915 to 1920.